weiganghuang/holops-1803/task4.md

 ### Update l2vpnreconcile.yang file

-Action l2vpnreconcile has one input parameter, the PE that we wish to reconcile the L2Vpn service from.
-The action has two output parameters, success (boolean) and message (string), for discovery result, and a message associated with.
+Action `l2vpnreconcile` has one input parameter, the PE that we wish to reconcile the L2Vpn service from.
+The action has two output parameters, `success` (boolean) and `message` (string), for discovery result, and a message associated with the status of the operation.
 You will modify the auto-generated yang file to capture the input and output parameters.

 **Option 1: Edit `~/packages/l2vpnreconcile/src/yang/l2vpnreconcile.yang` from NSO server, use `vi` for example;**

 **Option 2: At the `[nso@nso ~]$ `prompt, enter code ~/packages/l2vpnreconcile/src/yang/l2vpnreconcile.yang.
-This automatically launches the file in Visual Studio Code You can edit the file directly in Visual Studio Code. member to copy the file back to NSO server**.
+This automatically launches the file in Visual Studio Code You can edit the file directly in Visual Studio Code.**

 1. Edit l2vpnreconcile.yang .
 We put the action reconcile-l2vpn under container action: